All Products

 • To mitigate security risks, you must authorize only intended processes or users to run the command to generate access credentials.

-• The command to generate access credentials does not write confidential information to stdrr or stdout to prevent such information from being captured or recorded.
+• The command for generating access credentials does not write confidential information to stdrr or stdout to prevent the information from being captured or recorded.
 Captured or recorded information may be exposed to unauthorized users.

 An external command can return long-term and temporary access credentials.